-In addition to utilizing Compressed Natural Gas (CNG) trucks, we have been running a hybrid electric truck in one market and look forward to testing fully electric collection trucks beginning in 2022.
+In addition to utilizing Compressed Natural Gas (CNG) trucks, we have been running a hybrid electric truck in one market and look forward to testing fully electric collection trucks.

-Further, we focus our efforts on reducing consumption of fuel and petroleum-based products through replacement of older trucks with newer, more efficient trucks, utilizing transfer station networks to consolidate waste onto fewer trucks, installing controls to minimize idling time, and switching to synthetic motor oils with longer replacement intervals.

-We also reduce emissions by installing more advanced engine filters.
+In addition, we focus our efforts on reducing consumption of fuel and petroleum-based products through replacement of older trucks with newer, more efficient trucks, utilizing transfer station networks to consolidate waste onto fewer trucks, installing controls to minimize idling time, and switching to synthetic motor oils with longer replacement intervals, as well as reducing emissions by installing more advanced engine filters.
 In addition, we utilize technology, including on-board tablets and route optimization software, to minimize driving time, and engine diagnostics software to anticipate issues to avoid downtime.